ISO 9001:2015 Clause 7.1.6 Organizational Knowledge

-- Personal mastery: Senge describes this as a process where an individual strives to enhance his vision and focus his energy, and to be in a constant state of learning.
+- Personal mastery: Senge describes this as a process where an individual strives to enhance his vision and focus his energy and to be in a constant state of learning.

 - Mental models: “Deeply ingrained assumptions, generalizations, or even pictures and images that influence how we understand the world and how we take action”.
 These must be recognized and challenged so as to allow for new ideas and changes.

-- Building shared vision: Shared vision is a powerful motivator.
+- Building a shared vision: Shared vision is a powerful motivator.
 A leader’s vision does not necessarily become shared by those below him.
 The key here is to pass on a picture of the future.
 To influence using dialogue, commitment, and enthusiasm, rather than to try to dictate.
 Storytelling is one possible tool that can be used here.

 - Team learning: The state where team members think together to achieve common goals.
-It builds on shared vision, adding the element of collaboration.
+It builds on a shared vision, adding the element of collaboration.